katielock92/CA-T2A2/README.md

 ### **_R1: Identification of the problem you are trying to solve by building this particular app_**

 For my API web server application, I am creating a basic Application Tracking System (known as an ATS for short).
-An ATS "streamlines the hiring process by automating and organising each step along the way, making it easier to connect with qualified candidates more efficiently."^[1]^
+An ATS *"streamlines the hiring process by automating and organising each step along the way, making it easier to connect with qualified candidates more efficiently."*^[1]^

 Companies of varying sizes commonly utilise an ATS in their recruitment and hiring practices to support a standardised workflow for recruitment.
 This ensures that all applications are kept in a central location and there is consistency in the data collected and stored for roles, candidates and interviews.
 Using an ATS also saves hours of administration and manual work, such as copying applications from a job board, or individually emailing rejected candidates.

 My API web server application would be the foundation for a simple, low-cost ATS that could provide the key tasks to supporting in hiring, and provide a centralised database of hiring data for richer reporting.

+*Question sources:* ^[1]^

 ---